The Climate Data Steering Committee

 Solving the climate data challenge

-To deliver the transition to a net-zero economy, we need to address challenges tied to the global availability, comparability, and transparency of climate transition-related data.
+To deliver the transition, we need to address challenges tied to the global availability, comparability, and transparency of climate data.

 Financial institutions need emissions data to assess the carbon footprint and associated climate risk of its investments; as well as to build key models and analytics and develop transition plans.